-- class-name: Full class name of Solace WAN consumer, i.e., com.hazelcast.enterprise.wan.solace.SolaceWanConsumer - host: IP address of the Solace host machine.
+- class-name: Full class name of Solace WAN consumer, i.e., com.hazelcast.enterprise.wan.solace.SolaceWanConsumer - persist-wan-replicated-data: When true, an incoming event over WAN replication can be persisted to a data store, otherwise it will not be persisted.
+Default value is false. - host: IP address of the Solace host machine.
 It can be in the format "IP address:Port number".
 It is a mandatory property. - vpn.name: Name of the Solace VPN.
 It is an optional property. - username: Username for the Solace host.
 It is a mandatory property. - password: Password for the Solace host.
 It is an optional property. - queue.name: Name of the queue to be polled by the consumer.
 It is a mandatory property.

-22.2.4.
+22.3.4.
 Additional Information